Close

 Paragraph

-The overall module aim is to provide students with a broad understanding of the key aspects of insect vector biology, vector behaviour, vector ecology and vector-parasite interactions relevant to the epidemiology and control of vector-borne diseases.
+This module will provide students with a broad understanding of the key aspects of insect vector behaviour, vector ecology and vector-parasite interactions relevant to the epidemiology and control of vector-borne diseases.

 Intended learning outcomes